DanWahlin/Featured-Content/README.md

     </html>
     ```

-1. Copy the `public/data` folder from this repo to your `public` folder.
+1. Copy the `public/data` folder from the `Featured-Content` repo to your `public` folder.

-1. Copy the `public/images` folder from this repo folder to your `public` folder.
+1. Copy the `public/images` folder from the `Featured-Content` repo folder to your `public` folder.

-1. Run `index.html` using a web server.
+1. Run `index.html` using a web server to try it out locally.
 If you're working with VS Code you can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to do it.
 After installing it, right-click on `index.html` and select `Open with Live Server`.

-1. Modify the `data/siteContent.json` file so that your custom curated content shows instead of the included sample data.
+1. Modify the `public/data/siteContent.json` file in your project so that your custom curated content shows instead of the included sample data.

-1. Publish your content!
+1. Publish your content (see below).

 ## Deployment to GitHub Pages